by Matt Slick

 Let’s look at the impersonal cause first.

 An impersonal cause of the universe had to exist prior to the universe.
 Since time appears to be a function of the physical realm, the prior cause must have existed in a timeless state.
 This cause must also have had the necessary and sufficient conditions to bring the universe into existence.
 But if it was an impersonal cause that possessed the necessary and sufficient conditions, then the resultant creation would have been automatic.
 Let me illustrate.

-If I want to move a bolder with a lever, I would need both the necessary and sufficient conditions.
-The necessary conditions would be the bolder, the ground, a fulcrum, a lever, and a counterweight.
+If I want to move a boulder with a lever, I would need both the necessary and sufficient conditions.
+The necessary conditions would be the boulder, the ground, a fulcrum, a lever, and a counterweight.
 But if one of these necessary conditions is not sufficient, say the counterweight is not heavy enough, then the boulder will not move.
-But as soon as all the necessary conditions are also sufficient, which includes the counterweight being heavy enough, the result, in this impersonal arrangement, is automatic; the Boulder moves.
+But as soon as all the necessary conditions are also sufficient, which includes the counterweight being heavy enough, the result in this impersonal arrangement is automatic.
+The Boulder moves.
 But, if we add a personal variable, say a person’s ability to pull on the lever when she decided to, then the result occurs when she decides it to occur.

 Let me get to my final issue.

 In your debate with Peter Payne at the University of Wisconsin in March of 2005, you said, “There are no actions in and of themselves that are always absolutely right or wrong.
 It depends on the context.”
 But what you said is self-refuting.
 You propose an absolute moral law about actions, namely, that the moral right or wrong of any action always depends on context.
 So you’ve provided an absolute moral truth about actions.
 But, how is that possible in your atheistic viewpoint?